Forget those packets of dried onion and make this Caramelized French Onion Dip; it’s a bit more work sure, but I promise you will not regret it!

 Within the list of foods amassed for your viewing pleasure (sounds like a commercial doesn’t it?) are some outstanding choices from my very talented group of friends and I’m thinking I’ll have to try several of these dishes soon.
 I’ve already made my Thanksgiving Feast of old; it will be fun to try something that goes in such a different direction.

-Be sure to check out all the deliciousness after the recipe too; great for now or whenever!
+Be sure to check out all the vegetarian deliciousness from my friends!

 A Vegetarian Thanksgiving